razetime/limn/spec.md

 In the drawing canvas, the pointer is not constantly moving.
 It functions similar to a LOGO/Turtle graphics marker.

+The default color is #000000ff.
+The default stroke width is 1px.

 **Drawing-only commands:**

 These are commands which operate on the drawing canvas alone.

-`🖉` prints a string or a line of length n, based on it's argument, in the current cursor direction.

 `⦚` changes line colour and thickness, given a string and an integer.
 Thickness value also controls text size.

 `■` fills a closed area with a specific color, if it is a valid hex string, transparency included(format: `#XXXXXXYY` where X is color and Y is opacity).

 **Modified commands:**

+`🖉` prints a string or a line of length n, based on it's argument, in the current cursor direction.

 `🞜` Is the prefix for all the commands in this section.
 Converts the next command to a drawing command.